The Oral Boards

 How to Prepare for the Certifying Exam (Oral Boards)

 The O.R.
-Strategy:
+Strategy

 - Start a Dedicated Study Period 2-3 Months in Advance

-- Practice Scenarios Aloud as Often as You Can
+Practice Scenarios Aloud as Often as You Can

-- Use Faculty or Mentors
+- Use Any Willing Faculty or Mentors

 - Use Your Significant Other (May Require Training to Ask Questions Appropriately)